isomerpages/govtech-lpa-acp/index.md

   - infobar:
       title: MY LEGACY VAULT
       subtitle: START PRE-PLANNING TODAY
-      description: "My Legacy Vault lets you plan, store, and share your legal, healthcare and estate matters safely with the people you trust. "
+      description: My Legacy Vault lets you plan, store, and share your legal, healthcare and estate matters safely with the people you trust.
       button: FIND OUT MORE
       url: "#"
 ---